Special offer

 • What professional achievements are you proud of?

-You can also ask questions related to the role and industry you’re hiring your first employee for.
-While it’s best practice to listen during interviews.
-You can also write things down.
-Note-taking helps you remember the responses of each candidate before you make your final decision.
+You could also ask questions related to the role and industry you’re hiring your first employee for.
+While you may be making sure you’re listening to candidates attentively during interviews, you could also write things down.
+Note-taking could help you remember each candidate’s responses before you make your final decision.

-During the interview, you can ask how much an employee would like to earn to confirm whether their salary expectations match the pay range you set.
+During the interview, you could also ask how much an employee would like to earn to confirm whether their salary expectations match the pay range you set.

-Before you end the interview phase, give candidates the chance to ask their questions.
-They can use these questions to figure out if the position is right for them, and you can evaluate whether the candidate wants to work with you.
-Close the interview by describing the next steps and when your ideal candidate can expect to hear from you.
+Before you end the interview phase, you may give candidates the chance to ask their questions.
+They could use these questions to figure out whether the position is right for them, and you could evaluate whether the candidate wants to work with you.
+You may then close the interview by describing the next steps and when your chosen candidate may expect to hear from you.

-Once you’re done with interviewing applicants, ask for three references or more from your promising candidates and reach out to them.
-Contacting references gives you more insights into your applicants and whether they have been honest about their qualifications, experience and skill set.
+Once you’ve finished interviewing applicants, you could ask for two references or more from your promising candidates and reach out to them.
+Contacting references may give you more insights into your applicants and whether they have been honest about their qualifications, experience, and skill sets.

-You can ask the references of top candidates any of the following questions:
+You could ask the references of top candidates some of the following questions:

 • Can you tell me what working with the candidate is like?

-• Can you confirm the candidate’s details like start and end date, responsibilities and job title?
+• Can you confirm the candidate’s details, like their employment start and end dates, responsibilities, and job title?

 • Do you know why they left their previous position?